combinaut/director/README.md

 Url "params" or "query" from the request will be passed on and merged with target path.
 Any url params in the target path will be preserved.

+### Chaining
+Alias lookups will chain if an alias `target_path` points to `source_path` of another.
+A `Director::AliasChainLoop` exception is raised if a cycle is detected in the alias chain in order to avoid infinite lookups.

 ## Constraints
 There are several constraints that can be applied to limit which requests are handled.
 Each constraint consists of a whitelist and a blacklist that can be independently configured.